Report by Jean Schmitt

 Hypothesis 2: R1 generates turbulence, and the induced drag counters the thrust and the torque generated by R2.
 We know this drag exists because of the windmilling effect observed when throttle is applied to R1 but not R2.
 The faster R1 rotates, the more drag is generated and a more significant loss of thrust will be observed.

 When throttle is applied to the front rotor, causing it to rotate, the rear propeller will turn without any throttle.
-The faster R1 rotates, the higher airspeed from R1 will act on R2 and drag it to rotate at higher and higher speeds.
 The torque is negative because what is measured is the resistive torque in the motor, which aims at braking the rotation of the propeller.
 It is induced by the drag generated by the airflow from R1.

-Such a reaction can be seen when there is no electrical power input: R2 self-rotates and becomes kind of a wind-turbine (figure 7).
+Such a reaction can be seen when there is no electrical power input: R2 self-rotates and becomes a kind of wind-turbine (figure 6).

-Figure 7: Aerodynamic forces causing windmilling in a rotor blade (source: semanticscholar.org)
+Figure 6: Aerodynamic forces causing windmilling in a rotor blade (source)

 The blue plot shows the evolution of the torque at a 10 mm separation distance between rotors whereas the yellow plot shows torque at a 25 mm distance.
 This chart demonstrates the presence of negative torque when little or no throttle is applied to R2.

-Figure 8: Evolution of the R2 torque depending on the rotors speed (10mm blue 25mm yellow)
+Figure 7: Evolution of the R2 torque depending on the rotors speed - 10mm separation (blue) and 25mm (yellow)

 Propeller efficiency is one of the main indicators of rotor performance as it measures the amount of thrust generated relative to the power input.